Conductor and Artistic Director

 Member of Actor's Equity Association, Worked with Missouri Repertory Company, Master of Fine Arts in Acting and Directing, Studied at the Conservatory of Music, University of Missouri-Kansas City.
 Sang in Madrigals at UMKC and in Candide and Sweeney Todd with Kansas City Lyric Opera.
 Sang with the Salt Lake Oratory Choir, student soloist with Utah Opera Company at Southern Utah University.

-Gail Birdsong
+Gail Birdsong - former member

 In her 13th year as Director of Choral/Vocal activities at Skyline High School, taught for 8 yrs at Foothill College in Los Altos, California.
 Bachelor's in Vocal Performance and Master's in Choral Conducting from San Jose State University where she was the only student member of the National Board of the American Choral Director's Association.
 Has toured abroad extensively as singer and conductor.
 Has sung professionally including as back-up vocalist for Rosemary Clooney several times.
 Conducted choirs for the Methodist Church, was Musical Director of the Los Altos Youth Theater Conservatory.
-Her Skyline Choirs have performed at both State and North West Division conventions of the Music Educator's National Conference and the American Choral Director's Association.
+Her Skyline Choirs have performed at both State and Northwest Division conventions of the Music Educator's National Conference and the American Choral Director's Association.

-Camille Blackburn - former member
+Camille Blackburn - former member and Accompanist

 Kristine Blaess - former member